Pennsylvania Railroad class T1: Nos. 6110 & 6111

 Following delivery, the prototypes were placed in limited service between Harrisburg and Chicago.
-Both engines held 100 mph with upwards of 13 cars, while their tenders allowed travel over the entire 713 miles route with only one stop for coal in Millbrook, Ohio.
+Both engines held 100 mph with upwards of 13 cars, while their tenders let them travel the entire 713 mi route with only one stop for coal in Millbrook, Ohio.
 Water stops were unnecessary due to the PRR's use of track pans.
 The futuristic streamlining lead to the new engines earning the nicknames Flash Gordon (6110), and Buck Rogers (6111).
 The 'Sharknose' monicker applied to the later production engines and subsequent Baldwin diesel units wasn't widely used, though a December 1942 article of the Times Leader refers to the T1's as Land Dreadnaughts.
 The aggressive angles of the smokebox prow and accompanying portholes on the lower sides give the impression of an ocean vessel.

 The internals of the locomotive's front end could be likened to an automobile, outside of the Sharknose styling.
 The shrouding over the pilot was higher than on the S1.
 Along with fixtures such as the air compressor and main reservoir, this "hood" also contained a gearbox housing the main reciprocating motion of the valve gear.
 The arrangement was essentially a miniaturized version of conventional valve gear, with each cylinder's motion actuated by the opposite crosshead, similar to Young valve gear.
 Also placed under the hood was an air horn, positioned similarly to that of the S1, for added auditory warning at high speeds.
 The Pennsylvania passenger-standard 3-chime steam whistle was also used.
 A Trains Magazine article from 1942 details a run of 6111 with the eastbound Juniata with the Pittsburgh Division engineer using the horn, and the Middle Division engineer using the whistle.

 Problems were encountered with poor steaming, placement of sanders, spring equalization, and insufficient lateral motion leading to repeated low-speed derailments on some switches approaching Pittsburgh from the west.
 Starting in 1943, the T1's were confined to the Ft.
 Wayne Division, limiting their range to that of the preceding S1.
 The turntable at Crestline was recently enlarged to a diameter of 110 ft, making it capable of turning the T1s.
 It could also accommodate every following class of steam engine the PRR would roster; the S1 would continue to use the wye.